drycc/workflow/src/quickstart/install-workflow.md

-CONTROLLER_API_REPLICAS                    | Number of controller api replicas to deploy CONTROLLER_CELERY_REPLICAS                 | Number of controller celery replicas to deploy CONTROLLER_WEBHOOK_REPLICAS                | Number of controller webhook replicas to deploy CONTROLLER_APP_STORAGE_CLASS               | StorageClass allocated by `drycc volumes`; default storageClass is used by default
+CONTROLLER_API_REPLICAS                    | Number of controller api replicas to deploy CONTROLLER_CELERY_REPLICAS                 | Number of controller celery replicas to deploy CONTROLLER_WEBHOOK_REPLICAS                | Number of controller webhook replicas to deploy CONTROLLER_APP_RUNTIME_CLASS               | RuntimeClass is a feature for selecting the container runtime configuration.
+CONTROLLER_APP_STORAGE_CLASS               | StorageClass allocated by `drycc volumes`; default storageClass is used by default
 REDIS_REPLICAS                             | Number of redis replicas to deploy REDIS_PERSISTENCE_SIZE                     | The size of the persistence space allocated to `redis`, which is `5Gi` by default